guselton98/Neuromodulation/README.md

 In this repository you will find the code required for Part 1 and Part 2 of the workshop along with other examples.

 ## Part One
-Please find go to the file: 'Part One\main.py' and copy paste code into a python script
+We explore basic python coding in 'Part One folder'.
+We learn how to import and export data, as well as learn how to visually represent the data.

 ## Part Two
-In this section we will analyse the following image
+In this section we will analyse the following image in the 'Part Two Folder'.
+Rudimentary imaging techniques are used to extract cell bodies
 ![NLE_s1_contra_GFAP-FITC_NeuN-CY5_20x_1](https://github.com/guselton98/Neuromodulation/assets/54299172/e34abfc6-afd8-46d3-bfb9-239fc29b436d)